omeka/omeka-s-enduser/docs/admin/users.md

 > *Your activation link will expire on [date and time].
 If you have not completed the user activation process by the time the link expires, you will need to request another activation email from your site administrator.*

 !!! note
 	If you are having problems sending emails from your Omeka S installation, check with your hosting provider.
 Some hosting setups may require that the domain name for the administrator email matches the domain name of the installation (if your domain is `yourinstall.org`, the administrator email must be `user@yourinstall.org`).
-Omeka S relies on the server’s underlying `sendmail` utility for sending email.
+Omeka S relies on the server’s underlying `sendmail` utility for sending email; see the [Mail section on the Configuration page](../configuration.md#mail) for more information.

 ## Manage users
 To manage an existing user, go to the Users section.